vie74050/ImageMeasure/readme.md

 ## Usage in Learning Hub ##

 >!
-Documentation below are instuctions for using learn.bcit.ca Learning Hub tools, current as of Jun 2022.
+Documentation below are instructions for using learn.bcit.ca Learning Hub tools, current as of Jun 2022.

 ### Add NEW from LOR ###

-To add the template HTML files from LOR:
+To add the template HTML files from LOR (only need to do this once per course)

 1. From **Content**, click **NEW > Add Object From LOR**
 2. Search for "Image Measure Template" (include quote marks for specific result)